pfheatwole/thesis/meta/outline.rst

 * Define *nuisance variable*

-* [[Unlike unpredictable noise terms, these nuisance variables have structured dynamics that capture essential information.
-They should not ]]
+* [[Unlike unpredictable noise terms, these nuisance variables have structured dynamics that capture essential information.]]

 * Nevertheless, evaluating the paraglider dynamics requires concrete values for all of its parameters.
 Where do those values come from?